Flavio58it/lumen-sdk/mobile/www/lib/angularAudioRecorder/README.md

 ```
 This directive displays audio input analysis during recording, [see here](http://webaudiodemos.appspot.com/AudioRecorder/index.html) for example of what an analyzer looks like.

-Please note this directive is only available in HTML5 mode.
+*Please note this directive is only available in HTML5 mode.*

+This directive can take in any of the following attributes:

+- `width`: A number specifying the width of the analyzer graph in pixels, defaults to `1200`.
+- `height`: A number specifying the height of the analyzer graph in pixels, defaults to `400`
+- `wave-color`: color of the analyzer graph.
+Leave this as blank if you want colors to vary with pitch.

 ### Directive `ngAudioRecorderWaveView`

 ```html
 <ng-audio-recorder-wave-view attributes></ng-audio-recorder-wave-view>
 ```

 This directive displays the waveform of the recorded audio, using [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js)

 The options for initializing the WaveSurfer object can be passed in as attributes of the `ng-audio-recorder-wave-view`.